 - Wikipedia: Pull up the Wikipedia page for any airport, then click to “Airlines and destinations.”
 This will show you all of the direct flights, by airline, from that airport.
-This is an important first step for finding out which routes are at least possible for booking awards.

 - How much should an award cost?
 A number of tools exist to try to answer this question.
 Try these:

 - Free tools to help find awards: